Benjamin E. Leese

 Research Interests

-I have written a series of manuscripts outlining historical records of the Ivory-billed Woodpecker north of its assumed southern range.
+I have also written a series of manuscripts outlining historical records of the Ivory-billed Woodpecker north of its assumed southern range.
 I have uncovered records in Virginia, Kentucky, Indiana, and Ohio.
 The species appears on the list for Indiana because of my research.

 Recent